PelionIoT/meta-mbl/README.md

 Create a work space directory (e.g. mblws) and cd into it.
 Then initialise the workspace with repo init from mbl-manifest:

-	repo init -u https://github.com/armmbed/mbl-manifest.git -b mbl-ci -m pinned-manifest.xml
+	repo init -u https://github.com/armmbed/mbl-manifest.git -b master -m pinned-manifest.xml

 where:

+- The -b option specifies the branch to check out.
 - The -m option specifies the manifest.
 The pinned-manifest.xml has specific revisions (git commit SHA ids) of the repositories to select a working set.

-- The -b option specifies the branch to check out.
+The mblws/.repo/manifests/pinned-manifest.xml specifies revisions for OE layers used to build the project workspace.

-The mblws/.repo/manifests/pinned-manifest.xml needs to be edited to include the armmbed/meta-mbl line after the openembedded/openembedded-core line:
+Edit the armmbed/meta-mbl revision="4e0bea5..." to be the latest commit ID for the armmbed/meta-mbl repo (see the line after the openembedded/openembedded-core line):

 	  <project name="openembedded/openembedded-core" path="layers/openembedded-core" remote="github" revision="598e5da5a2af2bd93ad890687dd32009e348fc85" upstream="master"/>
 	  <project name="armmbed/meta-mbl" path="layers/meta-mbl" remote="github" revision="4e0bea5faf8559db69e9da145c3bb5cfa4cf1015" upstream="master"/>
 	</manifest>

-Update the meta-mbl revision to be the latest commit ID for the armmbed/meta-mbl repo.

 Next get repo to retrieve the git projects specified in the manifest: